camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 ### Running Camunda Platform 8 self-managed

 You can also run Camunda Platform 8 self-managed on your own Kubernetes cluster.
-Details can be found in the [docs](../../../self-managed/platform-deployment/platform-8-deployment.md).
+Details can be found in the [deployment docs](../../../self-managed/platform-deployment/overview.md).

-While there [exists a Docker Compose configuration](/docs/self-managed/platform-deployment/docker/) to run Camunda Cload locally, this is not meant to be used for production, but rather to quickly startup compenents on a developer machine to be able to play around.
+While there [exists a Docker Compose configuration](/docs/self-managed/platform-deployment/docker/) to run Camunda Platform 8 locally, this is not meant to be used for production, but rather to quickly startup components on a developer machine to be able to play around.

 ### Modeling for executable processes